MysticalSquirrel/Tabletop-RPG-Content/Custom Classes/Drowr Classes/Spellweaver.md

 | 20    | 6           | 4   | 3   | 3   | 3   | 3   | 2   | 2   | 1   | 1   |

 ## **Custom Class Spellcasting Unlocks**
+This table should only be used if your game master allows leveling beyond the 20th level.
 | Level | Proficiency | 1st | 2nd | 3rd | 4th | 5th | 6th | 7th | 8th | 9th |
 |:-----:|:-----------:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | 21    | 7           | 5   | 4   | 3   | 3   | 3   | 2   | 2   | 2   | 2   |